wo-language/wo/justifications.md

 ### Unpredictible usage

-I want to eliminate "memorized info".
-We should learn what `.` and `if` mean, but some things are completely arbitrary given the context.
+I want to eliminate "memorized arbitrary facts".
+We should learn what `.` and `if` mean to start since the base components of language aren't going to be intuitive, but some things are completely arbitrary given the context.
 It's not obvious that `map`s and slices are pointers, it's not obvious what zero values are, and there is unexpected slice appending behavior.
-These situations should be intuitive based on their appearance, otherwise `slice` should return extra information about what has happened for example.
+Obviously, you have to learn this from a book, documentation, or experimenting, just like a lot of other things in programming, but I'm saying you shouldn't have to for very certain unobvious things.
+These situations should be intuitive based on their appearance and programmatic context, otherwise, `slice` would return extra information about what has happened during a vague operation for example.

 ### Go's design reasons